Section 3. North America

-In today's world, it is difficult for Japan to maintain its security by itself.
-Japan is ensuring its security by possessing minimum necessary defense capabilities and maintaining the Japan-U.S. Security Arrangements.
-These arrangements have enabled Japan to be free from any threat of armed aggression and to prosper in peace.
-The Japan-U.S. Security Treaty has also made a significant contribution to maintain peace and security of the Far East.
+It is difficult for Japan to ensure its national security by itself in today's international society.
+Japan has thus chosen to ensure its security by possessing minimum necessary defense capabilities and maintaining the Japan-U.S. Security Arrangements.
+These arrangements have enabled Japan to be free of any threat of armed aggression and prosper in peace.
+The Japan-U.S. Security Arrangements have contributed to maintaining peace and stability of not only Japan but also the Far East.

 (b) Smooth Operation of Japan-U.S. Security Arrangements